 The Lake Superior Scenic Byway ends two miles pass the historic town of Cloverland at the Junction of Highway 13 and Country Road H.

-More images from my travels through the Bayfield Peninsula can be found in the Wisconsin Gallery on my photography website.
+More images from my travels through the Bayfield Peninsula can be found in the Wisconsin Collection within The Art Gallery.